Admission

 • Minimum undergraduate GPA of 3.20 with a science GPA of 3.20.

 • Current active, unencumbered Registered Nurse license to practice in the United States at the time of application.
 A Connecticut RN license and a NY RN license will be required upon admission.
+Applicants to the Austin, TX campus will be required to submit an active Texas RN license upon admission.

 • A minimum of one year's experience as a RN in a critical care setting is required; ER does not fulfill this criterion.
 The one year of critical care experience must be current.